abergtra/challenge-10/README.md

   ![Functionality Walkthrough](./assets/functionality-walkthrough.gif)

+  A video walkthrough is also available if you follow this [link](https://youtu.be/Dtcn1Cj4O5M).

   # License
   [License: MIT](https://opensource.org/licenses/MIT)
     * As this list provided is not comprehensive, if you need another license, contact the author for additional options.